doitintl/easyeks/docs/3_Quickstart/Quickstart.md

 * Visit AWS Cloud Shell
   https://ca-central-1.console.aws.amazon.com/cloudshell/home?region=ca-central-1#
 * `[cloudshell-user@ip-10-134-71-234 ~]`
+* Security Notice:
-* Reminder: It's very insecure to copy paste random code on the internet into a terminal.
+  * Hackers love engineers who copy paste random code from the internal into a terminal.
+    (Same with curl http://be.careful.com/install.sh | bash)
+  * While convienent, this is a security bad practice that's a known threat vector, and a dangerous habit to promote.
+  * Cloud IAM access has higher stakes than compromising your local machine, so this is a good time to be extra vigilant!
+* Practice good cyber security hygiene by:
+  * Paying attention to date of last update/edit.
+    * A common cognitive shortcut is to trust that someone in the open source community, audited a bit of code and didn't see a need to create an git issue about security concerns.
+    * Remember that logic isn't valid for recent edits.
+    * Also, If you've personally audited in the past, you should re-audit when recent edits occur.
+  * Reading the following code block.
+  * Take some time to review it for safety and understand it's intent.
-* Read the following, then use github's copy button to help copy paste the following block of text into AWS CloudShell.
+* Use Github's copy button to help copy paste the following block of text into AWS Cloud Shell.
 ```shell
 tee /home/cloudshell-user/.local/bin/gencreds  << 'EOF'
 #!/bin/bash